gladiatorAsh/HackerRank/README.md

-# HackerRank
-## Hacker Rank Submissions
+#Preparation

-This is just a repository to store some of my HackerRank solutions.
+This is just a repository to store my progress related to preparing myself for interviews.